 What is the best way to find the cheapest flights to Kota Bharu Airport?

 I would suggest using a price comparison site to get a feel for the prices first from your point of origin.
-In our particular case, we used BookingBuddy and we were pleased with the fact that you can compare prices from up to 8 websites all at the same time.
-Here is a link to their price comparison page if you have to purchase some flight tickets:
+In our particular case, we used two different sites: Momondo and BookingBuddy.
+We were pleased with the fact that you can compare prices from up to 8 websites all at the same time with BookingBuddy.
+Momondo simply finds the cheapest available price by searching the sites at one time..
+Here is a link to their price comparison pages if you have to purchase some flight tickets:

 Which airlines fly to/from Kota Bharu Airport?